-Spring is upon us and you have already mapped out every second of your upcoming road trip.
+Once the spring months are upon us, you most probably have already mapped out every second of your upcoming road trip.
 Whether it is a long drive to visit family or a road trip planned with a friend, a rental car is always a great option.

-However, here are 5 things that we recommend you keep in mind before choosing a rental vehicle for a long trip:
+However, here are five things that we recommend you keep in mind before choosing a rental vehicle for a long trip:

 1. Prepare a list of your rental car needs

-A good car rental company in Toronto, will offer you a wide variety of rental vehicles to choose from.
-Although the idea of driving through the GTA countryside in a V8 gas guzzler is tempting, it is important to decide on a rental car that will be more appropriate for all your long trip needs.
+A good and reputable car rental company in Toronto will offer you a wide variety of rental vehicles to choose from.
+Although the idea of driving through the GTA countryside in a V8 gas guzzler is tempting, it is important to decide on a rental car that will be more appropriate for all your long-trip needs.

 Once you have your car rental needs listed, it becomes easier to narrow down a vehicle for your long trip.